Email FacebookTwitterMenu burgerClose thin

 How Intent Works With Inheritances

-The intent is important when a divorce court is considering whether an inheritance is a joint or separate property.
-A spouse who wants to keep an inheritance separate will retain documents, such as account statements, showing how inheritance funds were spent, that will demonstrate the intent was to keep the funds separate.
+The intent is important when a divorce court is considering whether an inheritance is joint or separate property.
+A spouse who wants to keep an inheritance separate will retain documents, such as account statements, showing how inheritance funds were spent, that will demonstrate the intent is to keep the funds separate.
 Sometimes documentation may take the form of personal communications.

 An inheritance may become jointly owned through a process called transmutation.
 A transmutation agreement is a post-nuptial agreement, and the effect can occur gradually, so that at one point inherited property is entirely separate, then partly joint and then entirely joint.